Thandriss/findu-app/README.md

 ## Features
 * Utilization of a frontside framework, such as React, but you can also use Angular, Vue or some other (5)

+    React is used in whole client side project.
 * One can swipe to left or right to dislike or like the profile (2)

+    On the route '/cards' are cards, which user can swipe.
+If user swipes on the right, another user will be liked/matched (if like is mutual).
+If user swipes on the right, another user will be disliked.
 * Use of a pager when there is more than 10 chats available available (2)

+    On the route '/chats' is the list of chats, if them more than 10, division on pagaes will be available
 * Login with Facebook, Google, X or other accounts (use Passport.js) (2)

+    The page with login and registration is on the route '/', if user is not authenticated.
+The clicking on grey button with sign 'Log in' will change the form for log in.
+There will be the red button with sign 'Google+'.
+If user clickes on this button, he will go through the process of authentication.
 * If match is being found the UI gives option to start chat immediately (2)

+    If the users are matched, the toast appeares with button "Open the chat!", which can be pressed and user can write the message there.
 * User can click username and see user profile page where name, register date, (user picture) and user bio is listed (2)

+    This feature was implemented in routes '/cards', on the card, which user can swipe, is the name of user, which he can click and go to the profile of these user, and '/userchat', where user can click on the bold nsme of another user and go to the profile.
 * Last edited timestamp is stored and shown within chat (2)

+    On the '/userchat' route and with double clicking on the own message user can edit it and the timestamp will be changed.
 * Translation of the whole UI in two or more languages (2)

+    The UI is translated on russian and english languages, except the page with registration and log in.

 **In total**: 19 additional points and 25 for the main features = 44 points